 'Oppenheimer' dominates Golden Globes as 'Poor Things' upsets 'Barbie' in comedy

-Christopher Nolan's American epic Oppenheimer dominated the 81st Golden Globes, winning best drama, while Yorgos Lanthimos' Poor Things pulled off an upset victor over Barbie to triumph in the best comedy or musical category.
+Christopher Nolan's blockbuster biopic Oppenheimer dominated the 81st Golden Globes, winning five awards including best drama, while Yorgos Lanthimos' Frankenstein riff Poor Things pulled off an upset victor over Barbie to triumph in the best comedy or musical category.

 If awards season has been building toward a second match-up of Barbenheimer, this round went to Oppenheimer.
-It also won best director for Nolan, best drama actor for Cillian Murphy, best supporting actor for Robert Downey Jr. and for Ludwig Göransson's score.
+The film also won best director for Nolan, best drama actor for Cillian Murphy, best supporting actor for Robert Downey Jr. and for Ludwig Göransson's score.

-"Golden Globes journalists, thank you for changing your game, therefore changing your name," said Downey.
+"I don't think it was a no-brainer by any stretch of the imagination to make a three-hour talky movie — R-rated by the way — about one of the darkest developments in our history," said producer Emma Thomas accepting the night's final award and thanking Universal chief Donna Langley.

 "This is a historic win," said Gladstone.
 "It doesn't just belong to me."